codatio/codat-docs/docs/using-the-api/managing-companies.md

 You can group several companies to simplify the management of these companies and their use cases.

-If you are grouping companies together for the first time you will need to start by creating a group.
+If you are grouping companies for the first time, you need to create a group first using the [Create group](/platform-api#/operations/create-group) endpoint.
 A group can be created using the [Create group](/platform-api#/operations/create-group) endpoint.

 <Tabs>